-Ideal candidates are patients who want the most accurate results, patients who choose advanced technology implants like multifocal, accommodative and toric implants, patients who desire more accurate astigmatism corrections, patients with prior RK or LASIK and in conjunction with LenSx (laser cataract surgery).
+Ideal candidates are patients who want the most accurate results, patients who choose advanced technology implants like multifocal, accommodative and toric implants, patients who desire more accurate astigmatism corrections, patients with prior PRK or LASIK and in conjunction with LenSx (laser cataract surgery).

-We are currently the only eye center in Arizona to offer this to our patients.
 For more information about the ORA and what it can do for you please feel free to discuss this with our cataract refractive team.

 Take our cataract self-evaluation to learn more about your vision